Mamdouh1234/Tiktok_Claimstatus/README.md

 ## Overview

 The goal of this project was to create a predictive model that predicts claim status for tiktok videos.
-We trained thrww models which are  NaiveBayes , RandomForest and XGBOOST.
+We trained three models which are  NaiveBayes , RandomForest and XGBOOST.
 The champion model was Random Forest with recall 0.997.

 ## Business Understanding